-- Excellent attention to detail and the fine print of agreements;
+- Excellent attention to detail and the fine print of agreements

-- A good understanding of the different types of loan and the way that banks structure them;
+- A good understanding of the different types of loan and the way that banks structure them

-- The ability to understand the ambitions and goals of your client in order to advise them on whether the risks and benefits of a deal are worthwhile and ultimately in their best interests;
+- The ability to understand the ambitions and goals of your client in order to advise them on whether the risks and benefits of a deal are worthwhile and ultimately in their best interests

 - Good personal skills to build and maintain relationships with clients as well as being able to condense complex information into practical advice that a client can understand and act on.

 You could either choose to take the graduate route and complete an undergraduate degree in law, or in another subject and then a conversion course, before taking the LPC and getting a training contract.
-Alternatively, you could do an apprenticeship to qualify as a solicitor or become a chartered legal executive and then specialise in one of the areas of banking and finance law.
+Alternatively, you could do a legal apprenticeship to qualify as a solicitor or become a chartered legal executive and then specialise in one of the areas of banking and finance law.